publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s720.md

         (1) __In general__

-            For the purpose of making grants to States under part B of this subchapter to assist States in meeting the costs of vocational rehabilitation services provided in accordance with State plans under [section 721 of this title][/us/usc/t29/s721], there are authorized to be appropriated $3,302,053,000 for each of the fiscal years 2015 through 2020, except that the amount to be appropriated for a fiscal year shall not be less than the amount of the appropriation under this paragraph for the immediately preceding fiscal year, increased by the percentage change in the Consumer Price Index determined under subsection (c) of this section for the immediately preceding fiscal year.
+            For the purpose of making grants to States under part B to assist States in meeting the costs of vocational rehabilitation services provided in accordance with State plans under [section 721 of this title][/us/usc/t29/s721], there are authorized to be appropriated $3,302,053,000 for each of the fiscal years 2015 through 2020, except that the amount to be appropriated for a fiscal year shall not be less than the amount of the appropriation under this paragraph for the immediately preceding fiscal year, increased by the percentage change in the Consumer Price Index determined under subsection (c) for the immediately preceding fiscal year.

         (2) __Reference__

-            The reference in paragraph (1) to grants to States under part B of this subchapter shall not be considered to refer to grants under [section 732 of this title][/us/usc/t29/s732].
+            The reference in paragraph (1) to grants to States under part B shall not be considered to refer to grants under [section 732 of this title][/us/usc/t29/s732].

     (c) __Consumer Price Index__